-In 2012 Korean-American Chef/drummer Danny Bowien from Oklahoma City opens Mission Chinese in NYC.
-He brings Sichuan Chinese food which he discovered in his mid 20’s, post culinary-school, whilst cheffing in San Fran.
-He was instantly intrigued by the cuisine, especially since he found it hard to decode it ingredients, the flavours and how it all tasted to him.
+In 2012 Korean-American Chef-stroke-drummer Danny Bowien from Oklahoma City opens Mission Chinese in NYC.
+He brings Sichuan Chinese food which he discovered in his mid 20’s after a stint in culinary-school.
+From what I researched, he was instantly intrigued by the cuisine, and find it tricky to decode it ingredients, the flavours and how it all tasted to him.
 He started cooking Sichuan cuisine at a San Francisco pop-up within a Chinese restaurant, this was how Mission Chinese was born.

-Char Siu Pork Cheek, pickled beets and hibiscus glaze $12 was a pleasant surprise of unctuous pork, with hunks of sweet earthy beets and pickled ribbons of the stuff.
+Char Siu Pork Cheek, pickled beets and hibiscus glaze $12 was a pleasant surprise of unctuous pork, hunks of sweet earthy beets and pickled ribbons of the stuff.
 Seemingly, it was char siu pork hipsterfied; dismantling classics doesn’t really bother me as long as it tastes good.

-Malaysian beef jerky fried rice $15 came with a variety of mushrooms, fragrant sawtooth coriander and topped with, from what I gather cheese and onion crisps!
+Malaysian beef jerky fried rice $15, came with a variety of mushrooms, fragrant sawtooth coriander and gets a pile of, from what I gather cheese and onion crisps!
 The portion size wasn’t shy which we loved, and with all the wok roasted ingredients eaten together, it was sublime.

 Broccoli beef brisket $21 was a concoction of baby Chinese kai-lan, house-made oyster sauce and roasted seeds.
-The broccoli was sweet and tender, the salinity levels of the brisket marred the dish though, which made it almost unbearable to eat.
-Come on chefs, taste before you serve.
-It was a classic combination that could have been great.
+The broccoli was sweet and tender, but salinity levels of the brisket was enough defrost the roads on my street during a frost bitten January – knee high in snow.

 The sweet and sour schnitzel $30 was a whole deboned fish with stewed red plum, topped with grapes and sorrel.
-Steam puffed out of the crispy exterior when broken into, exposing the beautiful white fish.
+Steam puffed out of the crispy exterior when we poked it, exposing the beautiful pearly-white fish.
 The sweet citric notes of the fruit gave balance.

 Thrice cooked bacon and rice cakes $16, came with bitter melon and sweet tofu, topped with lashings of coriander and spring onions.
 The result was a blast, I can only describe it as an umami, chewy chilli bomb.
-A total stand out and a must have IMHO!
+A total stand out dish and a must have IMHO!